This article provides instructions on importing records into your Knack app, along with an overview of the import process.

 Knack makes it possible to import records into your database from a spreadsheet.
 You can use the import process to both create new tables and insert or update records to existing tables.

 Note: Currently, the only limits to the size of your file are that it cannot be any larger than 250 MB.
-Trial plans are limited to 10k records.
+Trial users are limited to 10k records.

 This article covers the following topics: